ThePowerOfSwift/Recipe---Food-List-Created-with-Core-Data/README.md

 ## License

-CountPages uses the MIT license.
-See [LICENSE](https://github.com/mihailsalari/Recipe---Food-List-Created-with-Core-Data/blob/master/LICENSE) for more details.
+Recipe uses the MIT license.
+See [LICENSE](https://github.com/mihailsalari/Recipe---Food-List-Created-with-Core-Data/blob/master/LICENSE.txt) for more details.